Five-Star (album)

-"Five-star" is the first greatest hits album by J-pop singer Yuki, released on October 3, 2007 in Japan.
+Five-Star, also referred to as Single Collection: Five-Star, is the first greatest hits album by J-pop singer Yuki, released on October 3, 2007 in Japan.
 This album commemorates the fifth anniversary of her solo debut.
 The album was released in two formats, a CD only version and a CD+DVD version, which is in a black-and-silver or white-and-gold leather slipcase.
+The album debuted at number one on the Japanese Oricon Albums Chart and was certified Platinum in the month of its release by the Recording Industry Association of America (RIAJ).